azjgard/space-typer/README.md

 ## Immediate Features

 - [x] Preload all the image and sound assets for better perf in prod
-- [ ] Apply delta to all movement to get rid of choppiness
+- [x] Apply delta to all movement to get rid of choppiness
 - [x] Gap between procedural canvases
-- [ ] Show the procedurally generated background scrolling past at the main menu

 - [x] Truly endless play
   - [x] Enemy spawns should follow a rough sine curve